perl4science/perl4science.github.com/source/howto/index.markdown

 ##Setting up your system

 Be sure that your system is setup as detailed on the [Octopress setup site](http://octopress.org/docs/setup/).
 Currently Octopress uses Ruby 1.9.2.
 Here is a quick setup using [rvm](https://rvm.io/) (which is like [PerlBrew](http://perlbrew.pl/) for Ruby).

+First, be sure you have `libssl-dev` installed, Octopress has trouble if you don't.
+On Debian/Ubuntu this is done with

+    $ sudo apt-get install libssl-dev

 Install rvm by running